Central Illinois' On-Line Broadcast Museum

 On December 4, 1953, WCIA announced it had signed a secondary affiliation agreement with NBC.
 It was arranged by August Meyer and announced upon his return to Champaign from New York.
 The first NBC broadcast would follow the following Saturday afternoon at 12:45 with the Notre Dame and Southern Methodist football game.

 Mr. Meyer would also state that negotiations were underway to add a few NBC shows such as “The Voice of Firestone,” “Dragnet,” “The Dave Garroway Show,” “Ethyl and Albert” and “Television Playhouse.”
-Since the sponsors of many of the potential programs operated on quarterly budgets, some shows would not be able to add to the WCIA schedule until the next 13-week cycle.
+Since the sponsors of many of the potential programs operated on quarterly budgets, some shows could not be added to the WCIA schedule until the next 13-week cycle.

-Now WCIA would have to depend on precise patching of the proper feed at the A.T. & T. office to switch between the CBS and the NBC feed.
-With the addition of NBC, WCIA would now offer programming live from the two most popular networks although some of the NBC programs were shown on a delayed basis using film or kinescopes.
+WCIA would have to depend on precise patching of the proper feed at the A.T. & T. office to switch between the CBS and the NBC feed.
+With the addition of NBC, WCIA would now offer live programming from the two most popular networks, although some of the NBC programs were shown on a delayed basis using film or kinescopes.

 DuMont is also a Player at WCIA